Jimmy Ellis (boxer): Ellis vs. Ali

 After winning his next three fights, Ellis fought Muhammad Ali in the Houston Astrodome on July 26, 1971.
 Angelo Dundee chose to work with Ellis for the fight.
 He was Ali's trainer, but he was both manager and trainer for Ellis.
 Working with Ellis meant that he would get a bigger share of the purse.
 Ali accepted the arrangement and got Harry Wiley, who had worked with Henry Armstrong and Sugar Ray Robinson, to be his trainer for the Ellis fight.

 Ellis fought well over the first three rounds, but the fight turned after Ellis was hurt by a right hand in the fourth round.
-The right hand "hurt me so bad I couldn't really fight my best after that," Ellis said.
+The right hand "hurt me so bad I couldn't really fight my best after that", Ellis said.
 "It ruined me."
 The referee stopped the fight in the twelfth round as Ali pummelled Ellis.

 Diminishing skills

 After the loss to Ali, Ellis won his next eight fights by knockout.
 But on June 18, 1973, he fought Earnie Shavers, who was 44–2 (43 KOs), at Madison Square Garden.
 Ellis, ranked fourth by the WBA, stunned Shavers in the first round with a chopping right to the jaw and backed him into a corner.
 Shavers took numerous shots in the corner before clinching.
 After the referee separated the fighters, Shavers put Ellis down for the count with a powerful single right uppercut to the chin.
 The time was 2:39.

 Ellis came back with a knockout win against club fighter Memphis Al Jones, but with his skills in decline, he went winless in his next five fights.
 He lost a split decision to Boone Kirkman, fought a draw with Larry Middleton, dropped decisions to Ron Lyle and Joe Bugner, and was stopped in nine rounds in a rematch with Joe Frazier.

 The rematch with Frazier took place in Melbourne, Australia, on March 2, 1975.
-Ellis trained at the Golden Bowl Gym in Camberwell, Melbourne with martial arts 4th Dan Gerry Scaife.
+Ellis trained at the Golden Bowl Gym in Camberwell, Melbourne, with martial arts 4th Dan Gerry Scaife.
 Ellis won the first three rounds, but Frazier then picked up the intensity and took control.
 With Ellis bloody and battered, Angelo Dundee signaled for referee Bob Foster to stop the fight in the ninth round.

 Retirement

 On May 6, 1975, in what would be his last fight, Ellis knocked out club fighter Carl Baker in the first round.
 He retired aged 35 after a training injury left him partially blind in his left eye.
-Ellis finished with a record of 40–12–1 (24 KOs).
+Ellis finished his respectable career with a record of 40 wins of which 24 of them came by way of knockout, twelve losses and one draw.